Turning an Existing Vue App into a PWA

 When debugging, there are a few small issues to keep in mind:

-2. If you are using a device on a local network to access the HTTP server on the development machine, PWA may not be triggered.
+) to enable it. - If you are using a device on a local network to access the HTTP server on the development machine, PWA may not be triggered.
 This is because PWA requires HTTPS (or the server to be on localhost).